pymedphys/pymedphys/docs/developer/contributing.rst

     setx HOME "C:\Users\yourusername"

-Follow `these instructions <https://docs.gitlab.com/ee/ssh/>`__ to create and add an SSH key to your GitLab account.
+Follow `these instructions <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>`__ to create and add an SSH key to your GitHub account.
 Since you already have ssh built into cmder, you can skip the first steps of the tutorial.

 If all has gone well you should be able to run the following without being